 Joseph J. Saggio, Ed.D.
-Administrative Dean of the College (SAGU AIC) 602.944.3335 x 244 jsaggio@sagu.edu At SAGU AIC, our classroom teaching, ministry experience, and field work all work together to help you in discovering your divine purpose!
+Executive Vice President of the College (SAGU AIC) & Administrative Dean of the College (SAGU AIC) 602.944.3335 x 244 jsaggio@sagu.edu At SAGU AIC, our classroom teaching, ministry experience, and field work all work together to help you in discovering your divine purpose!
 Expect to be challenged, encouraged, and empowered as you move through your educational journey here at SAGU AIC.
 Our Spirit-led, well-qualified instructors have one goal in mind---your success.
 Our small classes, dedicated faculty, and Christ-centered teaching will help you to accomplish just that.
 We look forward to partnering with you to discover and achieve your divine purpose!
-SAGU AIC Campus and Facilities The SAGU AIC Campus is located at 10020 N. 15th Ave., Phoenix, Arizona 85021, in the northwest section of the greater Phoenix area, otherwise known as "Valley of the Sun."
-SAGU AIC is set on a beautiful desert campus.
-From its hillside, the western sunsets and the lights of greater Phoenix are in view.
-The campus is close to several large shopping centers which are easily accessible by the local transit system.
-The nearness of the business community provides a variety of employment opportunities.
-Directions: Follow Interstate Hwy 17 and exit at Peoria Avenue.
-Go east to 15th Ave and turn right (or south) about 4 blocks.
-Map to Campus Chapel and Administration